Bleach: The DiamondDust Rebellion: Plot

-Through his wandering to avoid capture, Hitsugaya eventually manages to track Kusaka down, and it is revealed that the two managed to manifest the same zanpakutō.
-Because Soul Society does not allow the same zanpakutō to be wielded by different people, the two were forced to fight to the death.
-Hitsugaya did not wish to fight, but had no other option as Kusaka attacked, claiming that he was the only one worthy of Hyōrinmaru.
+Through his wandering to avoid capture, Hitsugaya eventually manages to track Kusaka down, and it is revealed that the two have manifested the same 'zanpakutō'.
+They were best friends during the Soul Reaper Academy, but Soul Society does not allow the same zanpakutō to be wielded by different people, the two were forced to fight to the death.
+Hitsugaya did not wish to fight but had no choice as Kusaka attacked, claiming he was the only one worthy of Hyōrinmaru.
 The authorities concluded that Hitsugaya was the true owner of Hyōrinmaru and carried out Kusaka's execution.
 Kusaka died and was reborn as a Hollow in their world, Hueco Mundo.
-Once he learned of the King's Seal and its powers—which allows the user to freely manipulate time, space and matter—he started his plan of revenge against Soul Society.
+Once he learned of the King's Seal and its powers—which allow the user to freely manipulate time, space, and matter—he started his plan of revenge against Soul Society.

 Using the King's Seal, Kusaka teleports Hitsugaya and himself to Soul Society, needing Hitsugaya's power to break the seal.
 The Soul Reapers find and attack Hitsugaya and Kusaka, but are thrown back when Ichigo intervenes.
 As Hitsugaya refuses, Kusaka breaks the seal himself, after which he transforms into a giant dragon-like creature made of ice.
-However, because he lacks the control which Hitsugaya possesses, the power goes berserk and threatens to destroy Soul Society.
-A hoard of Hollows appears out of Kusaka's castle, which he had generated out of the Kings' Seal.
+However, because he lacks the control that Hitsugaya possesses, the power goes berserk and threatens to destroy Soul Society.
+A horde of Hollows appears out of Kusaka's castle, which he had generated out of the King's Seal.
 While several Soul Reapers face the Hollows, Ichigo and Hitsugaya storm up to the central tower.
 After they destroy Kusaka's dragon-like form, Hitsugaya impales Kusaka.
-Hitsugaya is cleared of all charges and the King's Seal is restored.
-After the credits, he and Rangiku visit Kusaka's grave.
+Hitsugaya is cleared of all charges, and the King's Seal is restored.
+Soon after, he and Rangiku visit Kusaka's grave.